vckyou/Reforestation/README.md

-## Why are mummys scared of vacation?
-They're afraid to unwind.
+## Why don’t skeletons ever go trick or treating?
+Because they have nobody to go with.